+'''

 backup-and-apply-log

+'''

 A combination of backup and apply-log.
 Not compatible with incremental backups.
-Any -- compress option is ignored.
+Also incompatible with the --compress option.

+'''

-• backup-to-image
+backup-to-image

+'''

 Produces a single-file backup rather than a directory structure holding the backup files.
 Requires the --backup-image option to specify the destination file.
 Can be used to stream the backup to a storage device or another system without ever storing the data on the database server.
 You can specify -- backup-image=-, representing standard output, allowing the output to be piped to another command.
 To avoid mixing normal informational messages with backup output, the --help message, errors, alerts, and normal informational messages are always printed to standard error.